buildkite/on-demand/agent-scheduler/README.md

 ```

 This command will package and deploy your application to AWS, with a series of prompts.
-These instructions were written for SAM Version 0.40.0.

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region,
 something like `agent-scheduler`.